anast-siaf/ceid_projects/README.md

 # ceid_projects
-Some of projects I made as an undergraduate student
+Some of projects I 've made as an undergraduate student